Australian Open 2023: When is the draw for grand slam?

 When is the Australian Open draw and how does it work?

-The draw takes place on Thursday 12 January, there is no time scheduled yet.
+The draw takes place on Thursday 12 January at 3pm local time (4am BST)

 The draw will work in a traditional format: Unseeded players will be allocated across the bracket before the two top-ranked players begin at each end to ensure a potential final.